Aging is a funny thing. And by “funny” I don’t mean LOL funny. More like OMG what happened? funny.

 An occasional treat won’t ruin your day, but a steady diet of Pop Tarts, donuts and and fast food throughout the day makes your blood sugar spike and dip worse than a Six Flags roller coaster ride.
 Those dips wreak havoc with your energy.
 Keep blood sugar steady with small mini meals throughout the day.
 Each should contain a lean protein to keep you full longer between meals.

 No, this post is not sponsored by Hoarders.
 But interestingly, a Princeton study showed that a cluttered desk mentally exhausts you and restricts your ability to focus.
 Can anyone say “overwhelm”?
 Do a clean sweep, or at least put the mess behind closed doors to avoid taxing your brain.

-If you get up early on weekdays, you probably look forward to a Netflix binge on weekends and sleeping in Saturday and Sunday.
+Yes, you’ll hate me for this, but I’m just the messenger.
+Truth is, if you get up early on weekdays, you probably look forward to sleeping in Saturday and Sunday.
 Who can blame you?
 Problem is, by Sunday night you’re wide awake at your normal sleep time and feel jet lagged through Monday.
 This can easily carry on through part of your week as well.
 The key lies in keeping similar hours, or at least waking up close to your weekday time and getting in a nap to recharge during the day.
-Be sure to keep it at 20 minutes or less or you risk becoming even more tired when you wake up.
+Sleep experts say to limit extending sleep more than an hour beyond your normal wakeup time.
+Otherwise you risk becoming even more tired when you wake up.

 How’s your energy level?
-Do you practice one of these energy-draining habits – and will you try these tips?
+If it’s less than stellar, will you try these tips?
 Leave a comment below!
 I’d love to hear from you.

 Other posts you may enjoy: